tildearrow/furnace/doc/1-intro/glossary.md

 **square wave**: a wave consisting of only two values, high and low, with equal durations within the wave's period.
 - this is equivalent to a pulse wave with a duty of 50%.

-**supersaw**: a sound made up of multiple saw waves at slightly different frequencies to achieve a flanged effect.
+**supersaw**: a sound made up of multiple saw waves at slightly different frequencies to achieve a chorusing effect.

 **tick rate**: the rate at which the software controlling a sound chip sends commands to it.
 - this usually corresponds to the frame rate the system uses for video, approximately 60 for NTSC and 50 for PAL.